frei480/knowledge-base/pandas IO tools.md

    dfs = pd.DataFrame({"A": "foo", "B": "bar"}, index=list(range(5)))
    dfs

-   # A and B have a size of 30
+# A and B Have a Size of 30
    store.append("dfs", dfs, min_itemsize=30)
    store.get_storer("dfs").table

-   # A is created as a data_column with a size of 30
+# A is Created as a data_column with a Size of 30
-   # B is size is calculated
+# B is Size is Calculated
    store.append("dfs2", dfs, min_itemsize={"A": 30})
    store.get_storer("dfs2").table